Dhanwan (1993 film)

 Dhanwaan is a 1993 Indian Hindi-language romance film directed by K. Vishwanath.
-A remake of Prosenjit Chatterjee starrer blockbuster Bengali film Amar Sangee (1987), it stars Ajay Devgan, Manisha Koirala, Karishma Kapoor, Avinash Wadhawan are in lead roles.
+The film stars Ajay Devgan, Manisha Koirala, Karishma Kapoor, and Avinash Wadhawan.
 The role of Anjali was originally offered to Divya Bharti but after her death on April 5, she was replaced by Kapoor.

 Plot

 Kashinath and Imli are childhood sweethearts and everyone expects them to marry.
 Then comes rich, wealthy, and sickly Anjali Chopra into Kashinath's life, and then everything changes.
 Anjali gives up on her sickliness and becomes bold, thanks to Kashinath's care.
 Anjali falls in love with Kashinath, and boldly tells her dad, Manmohan Chopra, that she will only marry Kashinath.
 But he wants her to wed Ajit.
 Imli reveals her secret that she has heart disease, and if not treated, she will die.
 Kashinath, unaware of Anjali's affections must find the money to save his true love.
 What sacrifices will he have to make in order to achieve this?